-- Help in developing a realistic educational plan - Monitoring and documenting progress toward completion of course requirements. - Accessibility during office hours - Help in resolving academic or related issues or problems
+- Help in developing a realistic educational plan - Monito and document progress toward completion of course requirements - Are accessible during office hours - Help in resolving academic or related issues or problems

 All students should be prepared for an initial meeting with their advisor by first reviewing academic progress through DegreeTrack.
 DegreeTrack allows students to view completed classes as well as those classes still needed in order to fulfill course requirements.